rafa-sr/quake3_log_parser/README.md

 The file with the prefix games ( games_random_urlsafe_base64.json ) contain the report of grouped information for each match.

-The file with the prefix deaths ( deaths_random_urlsafe_base64.json ) contain the report of deaths grouped by death cause for each match.
+The file with the prefix deaths ( deaths_random_urlsafe_base64.json ) contain the report of deaths, grouped by death cause for each match.

 ## Install and run with Docker